aravinddnivara/DataMining/README.md

 # DataMining
-This repository is for the data mining projects that i have done in academic year 2021-22
+This repository is for the data mining project that i have done in academic year 2021-22